-Students who are awarded aid on financial aid probation will be required to meet with a Student Success Coach every two weeks and report grades and absences.
-Progress will be monitored throughout the semester.
+Students who are awarded aid on financial aid probation will be monitored throughout the semester.
 Students will be required to attend regular tutoring.
-Financial aid disbursements may be held until the student complies with probation terms agreed upon by the student and the Student Success Coach.
+Financial aid disbursements may be held until the student complies with probation terms.
 When a student successfully raises their Cumulative Overall GPA to a 2.0 and completes enough hours to meet the 67% of attempted hours, they will be released from probation.